Live now · readers are leaving notes

 See the idea in action.

 Maya, David, and Priya are reading Tomorrow, and Tomorrow, and Tomorrow.
-They've left notes along the way.
-Drag forward to discover them.
+Drag your position forward and watch their notes unlock, exactly where they left them.
 Like the ones that land.
 Leave one of your own.

 Tomorrow, and Tomorrow, and Tomorrow